Boyd Rice: NON

-Under the name NON, originally with second member Robert Turman, Rice has recorded several seminal noise music albums, and collaborated with experimental music/dark folk artists like Current 93, Death in June and Rose McDowall.
+In 1978, he formed NON as a duo with second member Robert Turman.
+Rice has recorded several noise music albums, and collaborated with experimental music/dark folk artists like Current 93, Death in June and Rose McDowall.
 Most of his music has been released on the Mute Records label.
 Rice has also collaborated with Frank Tovey of Fad Gadget, Tony Wakeford of Sol Invictus and Michael Jenkins Moynihan of Blood Axis.
 His later albums have often been explicitly conceptual.

 On Might!
-(1995), Rice layers portions of Ragnar Redbeard's Social Darwinist harangue, Might Is Right over sound beds of looped noise and manipulated frequencies.
-1997's God & Beast explores the intersection in the soul of man's physical and spiritual natures over the course of an album that alternates abrasive soundscapes with passages of tranquility.
+(1995), Rice layered portions of Ragnar Redbeard's Social Darwinist harangue, Might Is Right over sound beds of looped noise and manipulated frequencies.